hasura/graphql-engine/rfcs/remote-schema-permissions.md

 ## Argument presets

 The role-based schema only helps in changing the type definitions that are exposed.
-We also want to incorporate argument presets for fields to provide "filtered" results.
+We also want to incorporate argument presets for fields to embed constraints in operations.

 Each field in GraphQL can take arguments that belong to input types i.e Scalar, Enum, or Input Object (and lists of these).